Calendar Girls: Plot

-Annie Clarke and Chris Harper live in the Yorkshire village of Knapely, where they spend much time at the local Women's Institute and with each other.
-When Annie's husband, John, is diagnosed with terminal leukaemia, Chris regularly visits them at the hospital.
+Friends Annie Clarke and Chris Harper live in Knapely, Yorkshire, where they attend the local Women's Institute (WI) group.
+After Annie's husband, John, is diagnosed with terminal leukaemia, the two regularly visit him at the hospital.
 Chris complains about the uncomfortable couch in the waiting room.
-After noticing a "girlie" calendar in a local mechanic's shop, she hits upon an idea to raise funds to buy a new sofa.
-Chris proposes producing a calendar featuring members of the Knapely branch of the Women's Institute discreetly posing nude while engaged in traditional WI activities, such as baking and knitting.
+After noticing a nude calendar in a local mechanic's shop, she comes up with an idea to raise funds to buy a new sofa.
+Chris proposes producing a calendar featuring other female members of the WI discreetly posing nude while engaged in traditional WI activities, such as baking, knitting and playing the piano.

-Chris's proposal initially is met with skepticism, but she eventually convinces nine additional women to participate in the project with her and Annie.
+Chris's proposal initially is met with scepticism, especially from Marie, Knapely's WI chairwoman, but eventually Chris convinces nine other women to participate in the project alongside her and Annie.
 They enlist Lawrence, a hospital worker and amateur photographer, to help with the project.
-The women are all quite shy, but they support each other, overcoming their fears.

-The head of the local Women's Institute branch refuses to sanction the calendar, so Chris and Annie plead their case to the national congress of the Women's Institute in London.
-They are told the final decision rests with the local leader, who grudgingly agrees to the calendar's sale.
+The women are initially shy but grow in their support for one another and overcome their insecurities.
+When Marie refuses to permit the calendar, Chris and Annie plead their case to the national congress of the WI in London.
+They are told the final decision rests with Marie, who grudgingly agrees to the calendar's sale.

-The initial printing of 500 quickly sells out and gains national and international media attention.
-The women are invited, all expenses paid, to the United States to appear on The Tonight Show with Jay Leno in Los Angeles.
-Initially Chris is convinced to not go, to watch after her troubled teen by Annie, but a scandalous story about her in News of the World by a paparazzi-journalist causes her to follow them to L.A.

-The publicity surrounding the calendar eventually takes a toll on their personal lives and, during a photo shoot, tension boils over, Chris and Annie angrily clash.
-Annie accuses Chris of ignoring her husband and son and the demands of the family business in favour of newfound celebrity; Chris believes Annie revels in her Mother Teresa-like status of catering to the ill and bereaved who have bombarded her with fan mail.
+The initial printing of 500 calendars proves to be successful, selling out and gaining media attention both nationally and internationally.
+The publicity surrounding the calendar eventually takes a toll on Chris's personal life involving her husband and son.
+Despite this, the women are invited, with an all expenses paid trip, to appear on The Tonight Show with Jay Leno in Los Angeles, United States.
+Initially, Annie convinces Chris not to go to spend time with her troubled teen.
+However, a scandalous story surrounding her and her husband in News of the World spurs her to go, anyway.
+Annie is disappointed in Chris.
+During a commercial photoshoot in America, tension boils over, and Chris and Annie angrily clash.
+Annie accuses Chris of ignoring her family in favour of being a celebrity while Chris believes Annie revels in her Mother Teresa-like status of catering to the ill and fan mail.

-All is resolved eventually, and the women resume their normal, pre-calendar lives.

-Before the credits, it is shown that they made over half a million pounds with the calendars, and with the proceeds built a special leukemia wing on their local hospital.
+After returning to Knapely, the women find out they raised more than half a million pounds, and with the proceeds build a special leukaemia wing at their local hospital.
+Annie and Chris reconcile.